Shinchan0911/DDoS-Bot/README.md

 # DDoS-Bot
 Use NodeJS And Perl
+# Warning
+Pls Stop Antivirus software If Not Will Have Error
 # Install
 Use Command npm i To Install Package Bot
 And Install Perl In https://perl.org/